 Budget friendly mixed gender parties

 Unless you have a very healthy bank balance, you will probably want to keep costs down.
-(Take a look at our blog on keeping down the cost of kids’ parties.)
+(Take a look at our tips for holding a children’s party on a budget.)
 You can save money by making home made decorations and fancy dress outfits but then you’ll need to consider how practical your planned party theme really is.
 A Star Wars party would be cool and there is lots of themed party ware available online so that would be an easy option.
 But how much it will all cost?
 Making a homemade death star or stormtrooper outfit might be beyond your creative talents.
 And consider what you are asking of the other parents.
 A space-themed party could be great but no one is going to thank you if they have to fork out for a full astronaut outfit for their six year old!

 Professional party entertainers offering parties for both girls and boys